 His personal life had a great impact on this literary work.
 It can be read in his masterpiece “Sons and Lovers” as well.
 In that, he has portrayed the consistent conflict between a strong strong-willed, up-climbing mother and a coarse, energetic, earthy but often drunken father.
 “Sons and Lovers” is considered an autobiographical novel.

 - Woman in Love

-Theme in the novels of Lawrence
+The theme in the novels of Lawrence

 In his opinion, the bourgeois industrialization or civilization, which made its realization at the cost of ravishing the land, started the catastrophic uprooting of man from nature and caused the distortion of personality, the corruption of the will, and the dominance of sterile intellect over the authentic inward passions of man.

 In most of his writings, D.H.
-Lawrence showcased a stern reaction against the then mechanical civilization.
+Lawrence showcased a stern reaction against the then-mechanical civilization.

-Brief Analysis of Lawrence’s masterpiece
+Brief Analysis of Lawrence’s Masterpiece

 Sons and Lovers – Introduction

 Sons and Lovers is known as one of the best writings of Lawrence.
 It is more or less an autobiographical piece which is written in vivid episodes and straightforward narrative.
 The novel follows a chronological sequence, where the story begins with the marriage of Mr. and Mrs. Morel, parents of Paul.
 Mrs. Morel belongs to a well-settled middle-class family who is highly ambitious, Lawrence presents her as “a woman of character and refinement”.
 She is an intelligent, strong-will woman and falls in love with an energetic and sensuous coal miner named Walter Morel.
 In the course of her love, she marries beneath her own class and enters into a chaotic life full of everyday struggles.